How to Paint a Garage Door

 Check the weather forecast the week before you plan to start.
 The ideal temperature for painting is between 50 and 75 degrees, with low humidity and indirect sunlight.
 Choose three consecutive days that fit these criteria as closely as possible.

-Then gather your materials: Be sure to select paint and primer (to promote adhesion and durability) appropriate for your particular garage door—most are now made of aluminum, but if you have an older home yours may be wooden.
+Then gather your materials: Be sure to select paint and primer (to promote adhesion and durability) appropriate for your particular garage door—most are now made of aluminum, but if you have an older home yours may be wood.
 If you have any doubts about what to purchase, ask the experts at your local paint store.
 A gallon of paint ought to be more than adequate for a two-car garage door plus a bit to spare.
 But remember, putting a lighter color over a darker one may require more than one coat.

 Prepping the garage door ensures that paint will go on easily and hold up well.
 Put on your protective gear (the work gloves, dust mask, and safety goggles), and then remove any rusted or chipped spots by scrubbing with a wire brush.
-Next, sand these areas with fine grit sandpaper to create a smooth base.
+Next, sand these areas with fine-grit sandpaper to create a smooth base.
 Clean the entire surface with all-purpose cleaner and a sponge.
-Once all dirt and grime are removed, rinse the door with a garden hose.
+Once all dirt and grime is removed, rinse the door with a garden hose.
 Dry the surface with clean towels or rags, and then let it air dry for at least an hour.

-STEP 4: Set the garage door so that you can manually raise and lower it.
+Step 4: Set the garage door so that you can manually raise and lower it.

 Stooping while painting is asking for a backache!
 For easier maneuvering, disengage the electric opening mechanism so you can move the door manually, then raise the door so that the bottom is at a comfortable height.

-STEP 5: Prime the garage door with an exterior paint primer that’s suitable for the door’s material.
+Step 5: Prime the garage door with an exterior paint primer that’s suitable for the door’s material.

 • If your garage door has inset panels, prime these first using a high-quality 2-inch paintbrush with nylon bristles.
 Wipe away any excess that may have crept outside of the panels, in the areas known as the “stiles.”
-This will ensure a super smooth finish.
+This will ensure a super-smooth finish.

 • Next, prime the stiles using the brush or a ¾-inch roller.
 Be sure to get in between the “lips” of the horizontal panels too.